 Here are three development initiatives to drive employee engagement:

-8. Personal coaching
+8. Offer personal coaching

 Culture Amp provides personal coaching for every employee.
 The employee selects their coach for either personal or professional development.
 There is an allocated budget and set number of sessions covered by the company, but the content of the coaching remains between the coach and the employee.

-9. Stay interviews
+9. Hold stay interviews

-One company uses ‘stay interviews’ as a way to re-engage with employees that are at risk of leaving.
-Employees are encouraged to discuss their career development needs as well as any blockers to their long term success at the organization.
+One company uses "stay interviews" as a way to re-engage with employees that are at risk of leaving.
+Employees are encouraged to discuss their career development needs as well as any blockers to their long-term success at the organization.

 In departments where there are higher rates of turnover, it can be helpful to have a skip level meeting with someone more senior in the organization, rather than a direct manager, intermittently throughout the employee lifecycle.

-At team level, managers might wish to schedule stay interviews with employees when they hit their one-year mark so they know what is important to people and most likely to influence their decision to stay.
+At the team level, managers might wish to schedule stay interviews with employees when they hit their one-year mark so they know what is important to people and most likely to influence their decision to stay.